jpsadmin/JPS-Server-Tools/README.md

 - **Server Auditing**: Comprehensive system state capture with drift detection
 - **Backup Verification**: Prove your backups can actually restore
+- **Site Status**: Quick inventory of all hosted sites with health checks
+- **Health Monitoring**: Silent cron monitoring with alerts only on issues

 These are server-level operations that WordPress plugins cannot see or manage.